FlockyChou/vtubing.info/before-starting/can-i-stream/understanding-your-internet-connection.md

 ## What Internet Speed Do I Need for Streaming?

 {: .important }
 Be aware that while you may have good download speeds, you might not have the same upload speed.
-Some ISPs, especially in more rural areas that utilize satellite internet, may have significantly less upload speed.
+Some ISPs, especially in more rural areas that utilize satellite internet, may have **significantly less upload speed**.

 While you may have a decent internet connection for watching YouTube or Netflix, the **most important number when it comes to streaming is upload speed**.
 Additionally, if there are multiple people living in your household or have multiple devices that are connected to the internet, you may need higher internet speeds/bandwidth.